GrowtopiaFli/yad/README.md

 * This tool still probably has bugs and is a little complicated to use.

 # Setup
-* You can go towards the releases page of this repository (i recommend doing it after reading this document as the **Usage** section is very crucial in guiding you on how to use this tool https://github.com/GrowtopiaFli/yad/releases.
+* You can go towards the releases page of this repository (i recommend doing it after reading this document as the **Usage** section is very crucial in guiding you on how to use this tool. https://github.com/GrowtopiaFli/yad/releases
 *